giuliop/HermesVault/README.md

-# HermesVault
+# Hermes Vault
 ## Private transactions on Algorand

-This document is a work in progress whitepaper for a system to send private transaction on Algorand.
+This document is a work in progress whitepaper for a system to make private transactions on Algorand.

 We stand on the shoulders of giants, leveraging the amazing work of [Zcash](https://z.cash/).
 In fact, we aim to simplify Zcash constructions to achieve a user friendly balance between features and ease of use, compatible with an implementation at the smart contract level instead of at the protocol level.